What To Know About The Belarus Protests: From An Election Dispute To Workers Going On Strike

 In what amounts to the largest demonstration of any kind in the Belarus’s history, an estimated 50,000 protesters descended on the capital in Minsk on Sunday to demand their freedom after a disputed election that left Belarus President Alexander Lukashenko’s victory in question.

-Ever since it was announced that Lukashenko had amassed 80 percent of the vote during Belarus’s August 8 polls, thereby extending his 26-year hold on power, election observers, including those in the U.S. and the E.U., have been vocal in questioning whether or not the contest had been free and fair.
+Ever since it was announced that Lukashenko had amassed 80 percent of the vote during Belarus’s 8th August polls, thereby extending his 26-year hold on power, election observers, including those in the US and the EU, have been vocal in questioning whether or not the contest had been free and fair.

 Advertisement